titoditomartin/algorithm_and_programming_FinalProject/README.md

 ![start game](https://user-images.githubusercontent.com/114073725/212553453-55e6d13c-13fa-4bb5-912e-90b9991cff9e.jpeg)
 This picture shows when the game starts

 ![before losing](https://user-images.githubusercontent.com/114073725/212553470-38076f9b-8642-493b-b944-a0141bdaf501.jpeg)
 This picture shows when the player has a score

 ![end game](https://user-images.githubusercontent.com/114073725/212553473-d7a1ff64-8994-4d07-9b8c-2ed11650d069.jpeg)
 This picture shows after the player lost the game

 # Lessons learned / Reflection

+I learned that creating a game isn't as easy as it looked.
+Sometimes when I comment about a game because it's bad, I understand now how hard it is.
+I also learned that I can create simple games like Hungry Snake and other games using python, which is really fun.

 # Video Demo